HVDEER/HVDEER/README.md

 ⚙️ Currently working on the intersection of machine learning and life itself<br/>

 <br/>
 The work is technical.
 The thinking is personal.
-The outcomes — never random.<br/>
+The outcomes — calculated.<br/>